-Sales outside the United States were approximately 44% of our total revenue for the three months ended June 30, 2016 and 45% of our total revenue for the three months ended June 30, 2015.
+Sales outside the United States were approximately 43% of our total revenue for the nine months ended December 31, 2016 and December 31, 2015.
 The income statements of our non-U.S. operations are translated into U.S. dollars at the average exchange rates for each applicable month in a period.
 To the extent the U.S. dollar weakens against foreign currencies, the translation of these foreign currency denominated transactions generally results in increased revenue, operating expenses and income from operations for our non-U.S. operations.
 Similarly, our revenue, operating expenses and net income will generally decrease for our non-U.S. operations if the U.S. dollar strengthens against foreign currencies.

-Using the average foreign currency exchange rates from the three months ended June 30, 2015 our software revenue would have been higher by \$0.9 million, our cost of sales would have been higher by approximately \$0.1 million and our operating expenses would have been higher by \$1.7 million from non-U.S. operations for the three months ended June 30, 2016.
+Using the average foreign currency exchange rates from the three months ended December 31, 2015 our software revenue would have been higher by \$2.0 million, our services revenue would have been higher by \$1.4 million, our cost of sales would have been higher by \$0.1 million and our operating expenses would have been higher by \$3.7 million from non-U.S. operations for the three months ended December 31, 2016.
+Using the average foreign currency exchange rates from the nine months ended December 31, 2015 our software revenue would have been higher by \$3.5 million, our services revenue would have been higher by \$3.1 million, our cost of sales would have been higher by \$3.1 million, our cost of sales would have been higher by \$0.2 million and our operating expenses would have been higher by \$7.8 million from non-U.S. operations for the nine months ended December 31, 2016.

 In addition, we are exposed to risks of foreign currency fluctuation primarily from cash balances, accounts receivables and intercompany accounts denominated in foreign currencies and are subject to the resulting transaction gains and losses, which are recorded as a component of general and administrative expenses.
-We recognized a net foreign currency transaction gain of \$0.3 million in the three months ended June 30, 2016.
-We recognized net foreign currency transaction losses of approximately \$0.2 million in the three months ended June 30, 2015.
+We recognized a net foreign currency transaction loss of less than \$0.1 million and gain of \$0.4 million in the three and nine months ended December 31, 2016.
+We recognized net foreign currency transaction loss of \$0.1 million and gain of \$0.1 million in the three and nine months ended December 31, 2015.